favicom.ico

 Welcome to Kandy: The Heart of Sri Lankan Culture

-Nestled in the misty hills of central Sri Lanka, Kandy is a city that captures your heart from the moment you arrive.
-As the last royal capital of ancient Sri Lanka and home to the sacred Temple of the Tooth Relic, Kandy is where spirituality meets stunning natural beauty.
-This UNESCO World Heritage city offers a perfect blend of ancient traditions, colonial architecture, and breathtaking landscapes.
+Nestled in the misty hills of central Sri Lanka, Kandy is a magical city that will steal your heart the moment you step foot here.
+This beautiful city sits 500 meters above sea level, surrounded by green mountains and filled with cool, fresh air.
+As the last royal capital of ancient Sri Lanka and home to the sacred Temple of the Tooth Relic, Kandy is where ancient spirituality meets stunning natural beauty.

 [Advertisement Space - 728x90 Leaderboard]